awsdocs/amazon-kendra-developer-guide/doc_source/custom-document-enrichment.md

 When you call [CreateDataSource](https://docs.aws.amazon.com/kendra/latest/dg/API_CreateDataSource.html), [UpdateDataSource](https://docs.aws.amazon.com/kendra/latest/dg/API_UpdateDataSource.html), or [BatchPutDocument](https://docs.aws.amazon.com/kendra/latest/dg/API_BatchPutDocument.html) APIs, you provide your Custom Document Enrichment configuration\.
 If you call `BatchPutDocument`, you must configure Custom Document Enrichment with each request\.
 If you use the console, you select your index and then select **Document enrichments** to configure Custom Document Enrichment\.

-If you use **Document enrichments** in the console, you can only save your configurations by completing all the steps in the console\.
+If you use **Document enrichments** in the console, you can choose to only configure basic operations or only Lambda functions or both, like you can using the API\.
+You can select **Next** in the console steps to choose not to configure basic operations and only Lambda functions, including whether to apply to the original \(pre\-extraction\) or structured \(post\-extraction\) data\.
+You can only save your configurations by completing all the steps in the console\.
 Your document configurations are not saved if you don't complete all the steps\.
-If you use the `CreateDataSource`, `UpdateDataSource`, or `BatchPutDocument` APIs, you can save your configurations and apply them when you are ready\.

 ## Basic operations to change metadata<a name="basic-data-maniplation"></a>

-You can manipulate your document metadata fields or attributes and content using basic logic\.
+You can manipulate your document fields and content using basic logic\.
 This includes removing values in a field, modifying values in a field using a condition, or creating a field\.
 For advanced manipulations that go beyond what you can manipulate using basic logic, invoke a Lambda function\.
 For more information, see [Lambda functions: extract and change metadata or content](#advanced-data-manipulation)\.

 To apply basic logic, you specify the target field you want to manipulate using the [DocumentAttributeTarget](https://docs.aws.amazon.com/kendra/latest/dg/API_DocumentAttributeTarget.html) object\.
 You provide the attribute key\.
 For example, the key 'Department' is a field or attribute that holds all the department names associated with the documents\.
 You can also specify a value to use in the target field if a certain condition is met\.
 You set the condition using the [DocumentAttributeCondition](https://docs.aws.amazon.com/kendra/latest/dg/API_DocumentAttributeCondition.html) object\.
 For example, if the 'Source\_URI' field contains 'financial' in its URI value, then prefill the target field 'Department' with the target value 'Finance' for the document\.
 You can also delete the values of the target document attribute\.

 To apply basic logic using the console, select your index and then select **Document enrichments** in the navigation menu\.
-Go to **Configure basic operations** to apply basic manipulations to your document metadata fields or attributes and content\.
+Go to **Configure basic operations** to apply basic manipulations to your document fields and content\.

-The following is an example of using basic logic to remove all customer identification numbers in the document metadata field called 'Customer\_ID'\.
+The following is an example of using basic logic to remove all customer identification numbers in the document field called 'Customer\_ID'\.

 Data before basic manipulation applied\.